obsinity/obsinity/documentation/collection-sdk.md

 Overview
 - Goal: Collect application telemetry (annotations + AOP) and dispatch to pluggable sinks.
 - Transport-agnostic core; sinks integrate with logging, Obsinity ingest, or other backends.
+- The AOP-based experience requires Spring. `obsinity-collection-spring` supplies the aspect, filters, and auto-configuration; if you need to use the core types without Spring you must wire flows and sinks manually.

 Modules
 - obsinity-collection-api: Public annotations used by apps.